SaqibBehlum/Full-Stack-Development-Course-Book/01.Intro Web Development/Intro Web Development.md

   - 4 . **DataBase Layer**  : A database is a place to store and organize information so it can be easily accessed, managed, and updated.
        - *Example Of Language* : (SQL or No SQL), MongoDB
 ------
-## What is Full Stack Web Development ?
+## What is Full Stack Web Development?
 - Full Stack Development is the process of building both the Front-End,*The part users see and interact with* and The Back-End, the server, Database, and logic that make the app work of a web application.
 ------
-## How can you take the BEST out of this course ?
+## How can you take the BEST out of this course?
 - Understand The Basics
 - Understand Throug Logic
 - Be Practices Of Coding